Bitter Virgin: Plot

 Daisuke Suwa is a high school student living with his widowed mother in a small Japanese community.
-His ambitions are to leave the town, gain acceptance at a city university and to enjoy being a bachelor.
+His ambitions are to leave the town, gain acceptance at a city university, and enjoy being a bachelor.

 In a discussion with a classmate about which of the girls in class he would choose to date, he declares he would pass on only one: Hinako Aikawa, a beautiful but shy girl.
-Daisuke is put off by her "sweet virgin" act and is annoyed by her extreme reactions to physical contact from men.
+Daisuke is put off by her "sweet virgin" act and is annoyed by her extreme reactions to physical contact with men.

 Working after school one day, Daisuke takes refuge in an empty church building to avoid a pair of girls, hiding inside a confessional booth.
 Believing him to be a priest, Hinako asks him to hear her confession.

 As a junior high school student, Hinako was sexually abused by her stepfather and became pregnant.
 Her mother learned of the pregnancy when Hinako miscarried, but did nothing.
 The abuse continued and Hinako became pregnant again.
 She was told that the pregnancy may make her incapable of bearing children again, but since the doctors felt an abortion at that point would be dangerous, she carried the baby to term and her mother had it put up for adoption immediately after birth.

 Hinako ends by saying that although she never wanted the child and was relieved to have it adopted, she wonders whether it would be all right if she celebrated his birthday, which is today.
-Daisuke assures her that she has the support of God, which calms Hinako down, who she thanks him and leaves.
+Daisuke assures her that she has the support of God, which calms Hinako down, she thanks him and leaves.

 The next day a baby carriage begins to roll down.
 Daisuke instinctively jumps to protect Hinako and manages to stop the carriage, both of them are knocked to the ground.
 In the process, Hinako's skirt gets hitched up, revealing a scar on her stomach which Daisuke recognizes as a Caesarean-section scar.
 Daisuke realizes that her ordeal was the cause of her aversion to men.
 He resolves to keep her secret and soon finds himself falling in love with her.